 Prior to law school, Amy was an account executive at Edelman, then the world’s largest public relations firm, where she represented billion plus dollars annual revenue-generating technology companies.

 Amy graduated Cum Laude and received her Bachelor of Science degree in Public Relations with a minor focus in Theater Arts from San Jose State University.
-Her most treasured experiences were her acceptance into the Golden Key International Honour Society, her internship at KPIX Television San Francisco, and her volunteer work voice recording books in the Books Aloud, Inc. studio for the blind, visually impaired, and physically and learning disabled individuals who are unable to read by conventional means.
+Her most treasured experiences were her acceptance into the Golden Key International Honor Society, her internship at KPIX Television San Francisco, and her volunteer work voice recording books in the Books Aloud, Inc. studio for the blind, visually impaired, and physically and learning disabled individuals who are unable to read by conventional means.

 Amy is admitted to the State Bar of California and is licensed to practice law in all courts in California.
 She is a member of the Contra Costa County Bar Association and she served as the 2014 Contra Costa County Bar Association Barristers’ Secretary and as the 2015 Contra Costa County Bar Association Barristers’ Treasurer.

 Amy was born in San Francisco and has always lived in the Bay Area.
-She loves being a mother to her two sons, and she enjoys playing outdoor sports and activities with her family and friends.
+She loves being a mother to her three sons, and she enjoys playing outdoor sports and activities with her family and friends.